 Requirements

 It is important to note that a product is not required to implement all connections of the interface.
-A manufacturer may chose to omit certain features, for example the number of function outputs.
+A manufacturer may choose to omit certain features, for example the number of function outputs.
 It is incumbent on the manufacturer to document for users the supported features of their product(s).

 Mechanical Properties